Illinois Specialty Crop Block Grant

 Grants for project will be awarded through a competitive review process that includes the use of an independent committee of stakeholders from the agricultural community.

-Please click here for SCBG application submission details when the application window opens again.
+Please click here for SCBG application submission details for the federal fiscal year 2025 application window.

 Program Contact Information